 Keep in mind the distinction between "needs" and "wants."
 A three-bedroom home to accommodate parents and four children is a legal need (most states only permit two kiddos per room), while quartz countertops are a want.
-Your casserole will taste just as delicious when served from Formica countertops, I promise!
+Your casserole will taste just as delicious when served from Formica countertops!

-Upgrades like that only become something akin to a need when they’re essential for helping to make your home competitive in a rental versus home selling market.
+Upgrades like that only merge with a need when they’re essential for helping to make your home competitive in a rental rather than a home selling market.
 You’ll generally need higher upgrades for selling than you will for renting, and when buying a home to rent, you want to minimize high-end upgrades when possible because that will help keep your long-term replacement costs down.

-Your list may look like something similar to the following:
+Your list may look similar to the following:

 - Master bedroom suite: Having a getaway retreat is a favorite of renters and home buyers alike.

-- 2 or 3 additional bedrooms: You need space for three kids and room for visiting guests.
+- Two or three additional bedrooms: You need space for three kids and a room for visiting guests.